spectodesign/wp-formidable-twilio-sms/README.md

 # wp-formidable-twilio-sms
-Send SMS/text messages with Formidable Pro and Twilio
+Send SMS/text messages with Formidable Forms and Twilio

 This plugin enables you to send a text message every time a user submits a Formidable Pro form via Twilio.